Event Recordings | DONATE

 IMPORTANT NOTE:

-The Roundtable Breakfasts are virtual meetings on Zoom.
+The Roundtable Breakfasts are online meetings via Zoom.
 The link will change each month and will be distributed to all registrants the day before and the morning of the event.
 All listed times for ACR-GNY events are for Eastern Time.

 8:00 am – 8:30 am | Join call to network with attendees